How can I propagate flapjack succulent?

 Answer

 Kalanchoe luciae and the less common K. thyrsiflora are both known as flapjack plant or paddle plant due to their flat, round stacks of leaves.
 They are succulent plants that need full sun and very well-drained soil.
 Propagation is done by tip cuttings in the spring.
+This is the time of year when the plant has the greatest active growth potential which means that your cutting has the highest chance of successfully rooting and the parent plant has the best chance of healing quickly and recovering from the incision.

 Allow the cuttings to dry out for a week or more until the cut edge forms a callus before inserting in the soil to reduce the chance of rot.
 Use a mixture of sharp sand and peat in three inch pots to start your cuttings.
 Keep them in indirect bright light in a warm location.
 Once roots take hold and new top growth begins, transplant your little plants to a standard succulent mixture in pots with drain holes and treat as you would a mature plant.